stevenrskelton/stevenrskelton.github.io/_posts/2014-02-06-polymer-data-binding-filters.md

 2-way data-binding is the ability to keep two data sources in sync: if either changes the other will be automatically updated with the same value.
 More complicated use cases involve conditional statements or formula to define the relationship of the first and second values.
-Polymer Filters allow bi-directional binding even in these scenarios.
+Polymer Filters allow bidirectional binding even in these scenarios.

 _The code in this post references Polymer 0.1.4, and may change in subsequent releases._
 <script src="/assets/images/2014/02/platform-0.1.4.js"></script>